Dad Rudd, M.P.: Script

 The last six films made by Cinesound Productions were all comedies as producer Ken G. Hall sought to ensure guaranteed box office successes.
 He elected to make another Dad and Dave film instead of two other long-planned projects, an adaptation of Robbery Under Arms and a story about the Overland Telegraph.
 Hall said in 1939 that:

 Though we were entertaining the idea of other types of stories, the amazing enthusiasm for Dad and Dave Come to Town makes another Bailey picture the wisest commercial choice.
 We feel that, by placing 'Dad' in politics, we will inject any amount of comedy material which is typical of Bailey at his best.

 William Freshman was originally reported as having worked on the script and is credited along with Frank Harvey on the script submitted for copyright registration with the National Archives of Australia.
 However he does not have screen credit.
+Filmink argued "it feels as though Bailey would have had a pass at the script, and the structure and romantic scenes... feel very “Frank Harvey like” – it’s a stronger screenplay than Freshman’s Come Up Smiling.
+Comic sequences were most likely composed by Cinesound’s uncredited gag team."

 The movie was more serious than others in the series, being basically a drama with comic interludes.
 Bert Bailey commented during filming that:

 In one of the old 'Selection' books, Dad did stand for Parliament.
 But that was for comedy purposes.
 In Dad Rudd, M.P., when Dad does come down and speak in Parliament, there is not one tinge of comedy.
 He is an earnest old chap, speaking in a plain, ordinary, common-sense way on water conservation.
 He is saying what he believes is the right thing to be done for the farmer, and for the country.
 For water is a national asset.
 In this scene, Dad does allude to the war.
 He says that the spirit which animated the pioneers who crossed the plains and fought the land is the same spirit behind the adventurous boys who go abroad to fight for Australia."

+Filmink argued "The movie is quite cynical on the Australian political scene."

 Ken Hall himself edited out this speech when the film screened on ABC TV in 1970.
 "In the light of the world as we know it in the seventies, it all sounded so follow, so phony, so naive", he wrote.
 But the speech remains in most copies of the film available today.